Turingraph/open_close_rider_art/cheche/open_close_rider/plot.md

 1. Characters in correct order
 2. Characters with same size
 3. Have explicite organized pattern e.g. 2D square Matrix, Inverse Matrix, Eigan Vector, Color based Determinant, Null Space etc.
-4. Organized but not minimalistic, beautiful as Islamic art.
+4. Organized but not minimalistic, beautiful as Islamic art and mathematical art.
 5. Symbolized processed text.
 6. Have color based on my synesthesia experience (e.g. A is red, B is Blue, C is yellow, D is Orange yellow etc.)